joycemap/Project-Whack/readme.md

     - DOM manipulation is used to control the mole movements, which holes moles pop out of and, for the updates of the score.
     - random functions are used in the calculation of the length of  time the moles peep up and down from the holes, and the holes the moles peep from.
     - checks are made to ensure that it is an user event, in this case, defined as "clicks" are used to score (.isTrusted)
+    - use of if, else statements are used
     - there is no additional installation required.